tensorflow/cloud/g3doc/overview.md

     Running `scale_mnist.py` will automatically apply TensorFlow
     [one device strategy](https://www.tensorflow.org/api_docs/python/tf/distribute/OneDeviceStrategy)
     and train your model at scale on Google Cloud Platform.
-Please see the [usage guide](#usage-guide) section for detailed instructions and additional API parameters.

 1. You will see an output similar to the following on your console.
 This information can be used to track the training job status.